SEKOIA-IO/documentation/_shared_content/develop/guides/formats/overview.md

 ## Overview

-Formats are grouped by module (module correlate to a vendor most of the time).
+Formats are grouped by module (a module usually correlates to a vendor).

 ### Module